 Some of what we ate impressed very much.
 Venison tartare (standing in for the region’s staple meat of yak) made for a vibrantly chilli-accented starter, while goat curry to follow, redolent of smoke and pepper, would make a fine meal with a bowl of the deeply flavoured black dal and a basket of fresh roti, perhaps with a side order of the startlingly pungent onion salad to cut through the richness.

-But another starter of lamb and chilli stir fry with grilled bok choy, though ok in itself, seemed too simple for the steep prices (starters are around £15), while chicken tikka simmered in tomato and fenugreek gravy was nice enough but nothing out of the ordinary.
+But another starter of lamb and chilli stir fry with grilled bok choy, though fine in itself, seemed too simple for the prices (starters are around £15), while chicken tikka simmered in tomato and fenugreek gravy was nice enough but nothing out of the ordinary.

-Then again, perhaps we shouldn’t have stuck with the familiar: ordering lentil dumplings with tamarind chutney or a guinea fowl noodle soup may be a better way to get the most out of the menu here.
+Then again, perhaps we shouldn’t have stuck with the familiar: ordering lentil dumplings with tamarind chutney or a guinea fowl noodle soup had us reaching once more for the superlatives and these more far-flung dishes may be a better way to get the most out of the menu here.